brookpatten/logitech-mouse-plugins/README.md

 Provides "Collission" haptics when mouse cursor touches a desktop boundary.  (seems like an obvious thing to include in a haptic mouse...)

 Can be configured using [/src/package/events/extra/eventMapping.yaml](/src/package/events/extra/eventMapping.yaml)

+Build/Deploy with `dotnet build`

+Build is hacked for windows, you'll need to make it smart about RuntimeIdentifier for use on other platforms.